magic-YuanTian/Selective-Prompt-Anchoring/README.md

 SPA is a model-agnostic algorithm.
 Our implementation inherits the [Huggingface Transformers](https://github.com/huggingface/transformers) generation API.
 It should work for **any** LLM in [Huggingface model collections](https://huggingface.co/models).
 Please follow the corresponding model documentation for detailed instructions.

+If you have any questions or need support for a specific model, please don't hesitate to submit an issue.
+We will respond shortly. 😁

 ## 📜 License